-As indicated in figure 21.6, the A/D conversion time includes $t{\rm D}$ and the input sampling time.
-The length of $t{\rm D}$ varies depending on the timing of the write access to ADCSR.
+As indicated in figure 21.6, the A/D conversion time includes t_D and the input sampling time.
+The length of t_D varies depending on the timing of the write access to ADCSR.
 The total conversion time therefore varies within the ranges indicated in table 21.4.

-In multi mode and scan mode, the values given in table 21.4 apply to the first conversion.
-In the second and subsequent conversions the conversion time is fixed at 256 states when CKS = 0 or 128 states when CKS = 1.
+In multi mode and scan mode, the conversion time values given in table 21.4 apply to the first conversion.
+In the second and subsequent conversions, the conversion time is fixed at 256 states when CKS = 0 in ADCSR, or 128 states when CKS = 1.
+In both cases, the CKS bit should be set according to the P φ frequency so that the conversion time is within the range shown in table 24.10 in section 24, Electrical Characteristics.